 Non-riding Activities: golf, kayaking, climbing, hiking

 Accommodations: 4**** Lofoten Links Lodge, private cabins with 2 beds and private bathroom

 Price: $2,800.00 per person, double occupancy, $330.00 single supplement

 *Prices will fluctuate with the USD/NOK exchange rate and be fixed at your final payment.

-Included: lodging, all meals, horse, guide, tack, transfer to and from the airport, tickets to museum
+Included: lodging, all meals, horse, guide, tack, transfer to and from the airport, tickets to the museum

 Not Included: airfare